 Columns & Blogs

-Jason is a contributor to Hong Kong Free Press, an independent English-language news media outlet seeking to unite critical voices on local and national affairs.
-Free of charge and completely independent, HKFP arrived amid rising concerns over declining press freedom in Hong Kong and during an important time in the city's constitutional development.
+Jason is a contributor to Hong Kong Free Press, an independent English-language news media outlet seeking to unite critical voices on local affairs.
+Free of charge and completely independent, HKFP arrived amid rising concerns over declining press freedom in Hong Kong and during an important time in the city's political development.
 Jason's article on social and political issues have been cited frequently by the foreign press, including The Wall Street Journal.

 The biweekly online column began in 2008 as a social commentary on Hong Kong’s many paradoxes and contradictions.
 Jason is a zealous observer who tells it like it is, writes it as he sees it.
 The blog commands a sizable following of readers in Asia and beyond.
 Blog posts from As I See It are frequently cited by overseas news media.